davidmarsland/react-components/README.md

 <a target="_reacttothefuture" href="http://elijahmanor.com/talks/react-to-the-future/dist/#/slide/0/0">React to the Future</a> by Elijah Manor

-<a target="_isquared" href="http://blog.isquaredsoftware.com/presentations/2017-02-react-redux-intro/#/0">Modern Web Development with React and Redux by Mark Erikson</a>
+<a target="_isquared" href="http://blog.isquaredsoftware.com/presentations/2017-02-react-redux-intro/#/0">Modern Web Development with React and Redux</a> by Mark Erikson

 ---
 ### Naming Conventions